 And a small pop-up requesting permission to define the user’s location in the right corner is a perfect way to set up personalization right away.

 - Numerous fields.
 The simpler the form, the more likely the target action is.
-The overall rule of conversion suggests using 1-2 fields.
+The general rule of conversion suggests using 1-2 fields.
 However, in this respect, you should also evaluate the applicability of such a solution.
 For example, if you promote make-up, you can ask information about the user’s date of birth and name offering gifts in exchange (like Prostor and Watsons).

 - No A/B testing.
 Most forms that generate 100% conversion are created in the process of experiments.
-A/B testing can be both internal (when people within the company choose the most appealing design of the opt in form) and standard (when different variants of pop-ups are placed and tracked using click heatmaps, Google Analytics, etc.).
+A/B testing can be both internal (when people within the company choose the most appealing design of the opt-in form) and standard (when different variants of pop-ups are placed and tracked using click heatmaps, Google Analytics, etc.).

 It is hard to define the relevant USP and select the native design right away.
 Conversion depends on the tiniest details, even one well-chosen word.